MediScribe/docjet-mobile/docs/current/environment_config.md

 ## Technical Implementation

-- The `DioFactory` reads `API_DOMAIN` from environment variables using `String.fromEnvironment`
+- The `DioFactory` reads environment variables using a centralized approach:
+  - A `_environmentDefaults` map contains all default values in one place
+  - The `getEnvironmentValue` method provides consistent access with proper fallbacks
+  - Environment values can be overridden for testing via an optional map parameter
 - `ApiConfig.baseUrlFromDomain()` determines the appropriate protocol based on the domain
 - Authentication endpoints use the configured domain for all requests

+## Adding New Environment Variables

+When adding new environment variables to the app:

+1. Add the variable name as a constant in the appropriate class (e.g., `DioFactory._newVarKey`)
+2. Add a default value to the `_environmentDefaults` map in that class
+3. Use `getEnvironmentValue` to retrieve the value
+4. Update this documentation with the new variable name and purpose

+This approach ensures consistency and makes maintenance easier when new environment variables are added.